ShanY-33/Anonymization-of-Dashcam-Recordings/README.md

 * `orga/` slides of each milestone and final paper
 * `model/` trained SSD Mobilenet model

-For more information about each directory, its contents and its functions, please consult the corresponding readme found in each directory.
+For more information about each directory, please consult the corresponding readme found in each directory.

 ## Approach
 The code follows the steps given below: